 Lesson 2: Burnham had to face many obstacles, but miraculously pulled everything together in time to hold the fair.

-At the turn of the century, the United States was eager to show the world its unique culture.
-People felt it lagged behind European rivals in terms of cultural charm.
+At the turn of the century, the US lagged behind Europe in terms of cultural charm.
 In 1889, France hosted the Exposition Universelle, which was a huge and glamorous world’s fair.

 A world’s fair was a huge public event that took place in a mini-city within a large city.
 World fairs invited other countries to come and host exhibits and also displayed modern innovations for everyone to marvel at.
 After their embarrassing jumbled booths at France’s fair, the United States knew it needed to host their own to repair their reputation.